 - “I am cutting the biggest yellow banana that looks the best because I’m hungry.”

 8. Target Reasoning and Social Awareness

-Everyday household chores and fun activities are perfect for delving deeper into your conversations with your child.
-A simple activity like fruit salad can make them think more broadly, and come to a variety of conclusions:
+Everyday household chores and fun activities are perfect for asking more questions when you speak with your child.
+A simple activity like making fruit salad can make them think more, and come to a bunch of conclusions:

 - “Should little kids play with knives?
 Why?”

 - “What should you do if you cut yourself with a knife?”

 - “Do you think you’ll get in trouble for playing with a knife?
 Why?”